-The list of paneer made dishes is very long in Indian subcontinent.
+The list of paneer-made dishes is very long in the Indian subcontinent.
 Paneer is nothing but cottage cheese.
 Anybody can make paneer at home too but many people face problem to extract water from raw paneer.
-That is why mostly people prefer to buy paneer from market.
+That is why most people prefer to buy paneer from the market.
 Such paneer is not moisturized.
 It is soft and easy to cut into pieces as needed.
 But if you want to make scrambled paneer then you can use home made paneer or compressed it as much as possible to extract water from it.
-Home made moisturized paneer has different name in Eastern part of India.
+Home made moisturized paneer has a different name in Eastern part of India.
 Such moisturized paneer is called as ‘chhena’ in West Bengali and some parts of Odisha, Bihar & Jharkhand.
 Chhena is used to make so many delicious sweet dishes.

 This food is not so spicy and little sweet in taste but not too much sugar is used here to bring sweet taste.
 It is just little sweet as fresh cream or full cream milk is used.
-Sun dried red chili powder is also added to this paneer do pyaza.
+Sun dried red chili powder is also added to this food.
 So you can enjoy both hot and sweet taste.
-Mostly people prefer to have this paneer do pyaza with roti or rice.
+Most people prefer to have this dish with roti or rice.
 You can have this with pea rice, pulao, plain rice, naan, butter naan, tawa roti or even tandoori roti.

-As said earlier onion or pyaz is added to this paneer do pyaza for two times.
-First onion paste is used to bring mouth watering taste in gravy and then layers of onion are added to make this paneer do pyaza special.
-As sufficient amount of cream is used here so people do not add any extra ghee to this dish.
+As said earlier onion or pyaz is added to this Paneer Do Pyaza for two times.
+First onion paste is used to bring mouth watering taste in gravy and then layers of onion are added to make this special.
+A sufficient amount of cream is used here so people do not add any extra ghee to this dish.
 Many people find this name very funny and too much desi.
 But when people will come to know reason behind such naming they will find it so logical.
 Ha ha.

-Did you ever tried Paneer do pyaza at any dhaba or restaurant?
+Did you ever try Paneer-do-pyaza at any dhaba or restaurant?
 How was it?
-Which one you found better paneer do pyaza or shahi paneer?
+Which one do you find better paneer do pyaza or shahi paneer?
 I liked paneer do pyaza with pea rice or pulao.
-It is because it taste creamy.
+It is because it tastes creamy.
 It has lightly sweet, sour and chili flavor.
-But to be honest shahi paneer is best with butter naan or any other Indian breads (roti). 🙂 .
+But to be honest Shahi paneer is best with butter naan or any other Indian breads (roti). 🙂 .

-Paneer do pyaza is also very easy to make.
-So if you want to get same restaurant like taste then you can enjoy that at home and that too at very lower cost.
-I always prefer to make this paneer do pyaza at home rather than order at restaurant.
+This dish is also very easy to make.
+So if you want to get the same restaurant like the taste then you can enjoy that at home and that too at very lower cost.
+I always prefer to make this at home rather than order at restaurant.
 Though having meal at restaurant has its own ambiance to enjoy but meal at home also enjoyable and nobody can deny this.
 What will you say?
-So are you ready to make PANEER DO PYAZA?
+So are you ready to make this?